What is a ‘car free’ development?

 A car free development is where parking is not provided on site and when planning permission was granted for the development there was not sufficient capacity for any additional vehicles to be parked on the highway.

-When granting planning permission for your home, the council will have either put a condition on the planning permission, or in a Section 106 Agreement removing your ability to apply for or obtain a parking permit.
+When granting planning permission for your home, the council will seek a legal agreement, in the form of a Unilateral Undertaking or Section 106 Agreement removing your ability to apply for a parking permit.

 How can I find out if my property is a ‘car free’ development?